 Step 2. pick the right web hosting

 Do you want to create a WordPress website?
 Would you like cPanel as a control panel for your web hosting?
 Space, lots of space?
 The questions don’t stop there.
 Putting a website online shouldn’t be the end goal.
 You probably want to increase sales, connect with your clients, provide better support, improve brand awareness, reach potential international clients.
 This list could go on and on.
 In essence, you want a fast website, with plenty of disk space with good local support.
+Here’s my recommendation for a good web hosting company.

 Step 3. set clear goals

-After reading the last paragraph you could have seen this step coming.
+After reading the last paragraph you could have seen this step coming up.
 Setting clear goals matters in any project, and especially for getting your website online.
 So why not begin with the end in mind?
 That’s what Stephen Covey would advise in 7 habits of highly effective people.
 So why not become effective and apply this principle to creating your website.

 Step 4. pick the right technology